Everything you need to know...

 Equipment and facilities

-- a wide range of learning resources, including an extensive collection of specialist books, databases and journals
+- an extensive collection of specialist books, databases and journals

 This must include at least 2 A Levels or equivalent BTEC qualifications.
 For example: